Leo Hoegh: Post-war activities

-After the war, Hoegh returned to Iowa to resume his law practice in Chariton, and was elected to many civic and business leadership posts.
+After the war, Hoegh returned to Iowa to resume his law practice in Chariton.
 Eager to return to public service at a higher level, he ran in the 1948 Republican primary against incumbent Republican Congressman Karl M. LeCompte.
-LeCompte defeated him by a 2-to-1 margin.
+LeCompte won the primary and the general election.

-Putting himself at odds with the more conservative factions that controlled the Iowa Republican Party in the decade after the end of the war, Hoegh became an active supporter of Minnesota Governor Harold Stassen in his bid for the 1948 Republican nomination for president, and former General Dwight Eisenhower in his bid for the 1952 Republican nomination for president.
+Putting himself at odds with the more conservative factions that controlled the Iowa Republican Party in the decade after the end of the war, Hoegh became an active supporter of Former Minnesota Governor Harold Stassen in his bid for the 1948 Republican nomination for president, and former General Dwight Eisenhower in his bid for the 1952 Republican nomination for president.

+Iowa Attorney General

-In 1953, he was appointed Iowa Attorney General by Governor William Beardsley, filling a position created by Beardsley's appointment of Robert L. Larson to the Iowa Supreme Court.
-There, he earned a reputation as a strict law enforcer, especially of Iowa's widely ignored law against sale of liquor by the drink.
+In February 1953, he was appointed Iowa Attorney General by Governor William Beardsley, filling a position created by Beardsley's appointment of Robert L. Larson to the Iowa Supreme Court.
+There, he earned a reputation as a strict law enforcer, especially of Iowa's widely ignored law against sale of liquor.

-One term as Iowa Governor
+Governor of Iowa

-In 1954, Hoegh was elected Governor of Iowa, winning a close contest over Democrat Clyde Edsel Herring, son of the former Iowa Governor and U.S. Senator, Clyde LaVerne Herring.
+In 1954, Hoegh was elected Governor of Iowa, winning a close contest over Democrat Clyde Edsel Herring, son of the former Iowa Governor and U.S. Senator, Clyde Herring.

 As chief executive, he championed the cause of education and orchestrated a major increase in funding for the state universities and the public schools.
 He also worked to improve the state's mental institutions, changing the focus from custody to caring for and curing the mentally ill.
 He urged recognition of the union shop, legislative reapportionment to 'reduce the control of rural areas over the cities,' funds to promote industrial expansion, and a reduction in the voting age from 21 to 18.

 In 1955, he appointed Iowa's first "Commission to Study Discrimination in Employment."
 The Commission's report, issued the following year, identified by name the employers and supervisors alleged to have discriminated on the basis of race or religion, and recommended adoption of a state fair employment practices act.
+A supporter of labor unions, Hoegh urged repeal of the right-to-work law in the state.